Nikunjkumargarg/S3_nodejs_service/README.md

 Due to time constraints, only the most critical features have been implemented at this stage.
 Future updates may incorporate more comprehensive S3 functionalities to enhance the system's capabilities further.

+# Steps to run the project
+- fill credentials in .env file in the specified variables
+- npm install
+- npm run start